 Khatron Ke Khiladi 10: FIRST EVICTION!
 Bhojpuri Actress Rani Chatterjee OUT Of The Show!

 Khatron Ke Khiladi 10 is one of the most-awaited stunt-based reality shows.
-As we had revealed earlier, the celebrities left to Bulgaria in the beginning of this month.
-The celebrities were seen having a blast as they visited places at Bulgaria.
+As we had revealed earlier, celebrities left for Bulgaria at the beginning of this month.
+The celebrities were seen having a blast as they visited places in Bulgaria.
 Recently, we had also revealed that Rohit Shetty, the host of the show, has begun shooting.
-A couple of videos and pictures from the first episode were leaked on social media.
+A couple of videos and pictures from the first episode were also leaked on social media.

 Well, it has been just a few days that the celebrities started shooting, and now, we hear that the first elimination has happened!
-As per Spotboye report, Bhojpuri actress Rani Chatterjee is the first contestant to be eliminated from the stunt-based reality show.
+As per a Spotboye report, Bhojpuri actress Rani Chatterjee is the first contestant to be eliminated from the stunt-based reality show.

 As per the leading daily's report, the Bhojpuri actress was assigned a 'fear fanda' in the first stunt itself and was eliminated.

-A couple of days ago, Rani had shared a picture and captioned, "I am so happy to be the part of this amazing show #khatronkekhiladi10 the journey is making me strong by each passing day 🙏" - (sic)
+A couple of days ago, Rani had shared a picture and captioned it, "I am so happy to be the part of this amazing show #khatronkekhiladi10 the journey is making me strong by each passing day 🙏" - (sic)

 It has to be recalled that earlier, there were reports that Rani would be participating in Bigg Boss 13.
 She had also done a bold photoshoot, and it was said that she is preparing for the controversial reality show.
 But she went on to participate in Colors' other show i.e., Khatron Ke Khiladi.